Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 The fun drill includes going for two hour morning and night surveys, exploring the different parts of the forests of Thirthahalli, where KCRE is located.
 The timings usually are 11 AM to 1 PM and 9 P.M. to 10:30/11 P.M.

 While carrying out the survey, it is absolutely pertinent to be vigilant and alert, so as not to disturb the species.
 One is given all these guidelines, including maintaining a safe distance from all the species.
 Sticking to the survey timings is necessary as well.
-Even though you may decide to linger on longer especially during the day.
-What you saw during the survey timing is only to be recorded.
+Even though you may decide to linger on longer especially during the day, what you saw during the survey timings is only to be recorded.

 Post dinner, the forest armour is donned.
 Headlights/torch lights, rain coat, rain pants, leech socks, gum boots, and not to forget the cameras and their protective gear.
-I was more than glad to be using my iPhone as and when I felt like.
-That way I could focus more on the moment at hand than the photographing process.
+I was more than glad to be using my iPhone as and when I pleased.
+That way I could be present in moment, than the photographing process.
 Though I did use a macro lens sometimes.
 We were trying our hand on Macro photography for the first time.
-(Shout-out to Ashir Kumar for the Inspiration!)
+Shout-out to Ashir Kumar for the Inspiration!

 The interns at KCRE learn to interact with guests, look after the property, while taking onus for the space and the forests at large.
-They are also given the responsibility of taking the guests for the herping walks (herping – searching for and observing amphibians and reptiles in the wild).
+They are also given the responsibility of taking the guests for the herping walks (herping – searching for and observing amphibians and reptiles in the wild) around the propert and the adjoining Agumbe rainforests.
 Of course, once they have acclimatised to the surroundings.

 It was heartening to see Prashanth, guiding the interns to carry the heavy fire wood, collected over summers, to be stored in the shed for the upcoming monsoons.